 Arrangements for special menus for groups, organizations or individuals should be made with the Catering Manager.
-The private dining rooms may be reserved for student groups or organizations by booking online at events.bates.edu.
-Reservations for events with alcohol must be initiated and blue slipped with the Student Activities Office.
+The private dining rooms may be reserved for student groups or organizations by booking online at http://www.bates.edu/campus/policies/party-registration-policy/.
+Reservations for events with alcohol must be initiated and blue slipped with the Office of Campus Life.

 Traditionally, Bates has taken pride in the responsibility of its students and the social and educational atmosphere of its campus.
 We do hold our students responsible for their conduct at all times.
 Damage is defined as damage that exceeds a physical condition that would be expected from normal wear and tear.
 Each instance of damage is recorded, a work order and bill are created, and then the repairs are scheduled and performed.
 A full description of damage costs can be found here.

 Students are responsible for any damage caused to their own rooms.
 Damage to common areas is assumed by the person or group deemed responsible.
 When it is impossible to identify the responsible party, charges for repairs are billed to all building residents.
 Charges will appear on semester bills.
 Failure to pay dorm damage charges may lead to transcripts being withheld and/or disciplinary action.
 Willful destruction of property will result in disciplinary action.
 If you have a question regarding your student’s dorm damage charges, please contact: David Larrabee in Facility Services

 If the College is able to determine which individual or individuals caused the damage, the penalties will be as follows:

 - Student charged for the cost of the damage.

 - If the responsible student does not report the damage they caused within 72 hours, they will be required to perform 12 hours of community restitution.